Widener's "MBA Your Way" Provides Students Flexible Study Options

 For people who are ready to accelerate their careers with a traditional MBA, there is the professional MBA track.
 Students can complete the degree in as little as one year, or take as long as they need.
 While the program is currently operating remotely, it will ultimately allow students to choose in-person, online, or a mixture of both formats of instruction.

 Students looking to add a unique skill set to their MBA may choose the specialized MBA track.
-Concentrations in data analytics, business process innovation, or organizational leadership will put them on the inside track to advancing their careers.
+Concentrations in data analytics, business process innovation, investment management, or organizational leadership will put them on the inside track to advancing their careers.

 Few MBA students exemplify the advantages of having flexible learning options like Karina Brasil.
 Based in Sao Paulo, Brazil, she was looking forward to completing her MBA on campus, but due to the pandemic has started completing her studies remotely.
 Brasil is pursuing a specialization in organizational leadership and will complete her degree in December 2021, spending a year and a half total in the program.